 The Castle Hotel, originally known as Sandston, was built as a family home for the Dukes of Gordon during the 18th century.
 Later it was refurbished and extended with stone from the ruins of Huntly Castle in 1769 and renamed Huntly Lodge.
 The 5th and final Duke of Gordon enlisted Archibald Simpson - the celebrated Aberdeen architect, to help with its design.

-Huntly Lodge was sold from the large estate in 1924, the british army used it as a hospital during World War II, and in 1946 it was sold once more and became the Castle Hotel.
+Huntly Lodge was sold from the main estate in 1924, and was used as a hospital during World War 2.
+It became the Castel Hotel shortly afterwards.

 It has since been owned by several families, most recent the Sutherlands owned it for about thirty years, then the Plumptons from the South of England, and most recently, the Meiklejohn family for the last 15 years.